logsquaredn/geocloud/README.md

 #### Worker

-> _Note: when running the worker inside of a container, be sure not to override the default value for the_ `--containerd-root` _flag, as_ `/var/lib/geocloud/containerd` _is the only non-overlayfs volume in the container, making it the only volume suitable for containerd's root directory_
+> _Note: when running the worker inside of a container, be sure not to override the default value for the_ `--containerd-root` _flag, as_ `/var/lib/geocloud/containerd` _is the only non-overlayfs volume in the container, making it the only volume suitable to be containerd's root directory_

 ```sh
 # [recommended] run in container